 • Industrial and mobility applications where vibration resistance is essential

-Their ability to deliver consistent power makes AGM batteries suitable for modern systems with increasing electrical demands.
+Their ability to deliver consistent power makes them suitable for modern electrical systems.

 Do You Need an AGM Battery?